wotsyula/flask-scraper/README.md

     ```bash
     npm run build

+4. Edit `composer/standalone-chrome` with your VNC password.
+Replace `flaskscraper@123`.
-4. Edit `docker-compose.yml` with your PostgreSQL database.
+5. Edit `docker-compose.yml` with your PostgreSQL database.
 Afterwards start the service with:
     ```bash
     sudo docker compose up
     ```